sdmunozsierra/SecureWebSystemsFall2016/Assignment2/README.md

 All pages should have some text in it indicating where we are.

-The registration page should have a form with a field named \username", a field named \password", and a submit button.
+The registration page should have a form with a field named "username", a field named "password", and a submit button.

 ##User registration